SFDO-Tooling/CumulusCI/docs/concepts.rst

 Orgs
 ^^^^

 Each project has its own set of orgs, including active scratch orgs, persistent orgs like a production or packaging org, and predefined scratch org configurations.
-CumulusCI securely stores org authentication information in its keychain (via a unique identifier of characters), making it easy to access connected orgs at any time.
+CumulusCI securely stores org authentication information in its keychain, making it easy to access connected orgs at any time.
 The ``cci org list`` command shows all of the orgs connected to a project.
 Orgs can also be shared across multiple projects.

 Configuring orgs in CumulusCI is powerful, but comes with some complexity.
-To review the details, read the sections [TODO: link Scratch org environments] and [TODO: link persistent org section].
+For details, see [TODO: link Scratch org environments] and [TODO: link persistent org section].

 Services
 ^^^^^^^^

 Services represent external resources used by CumulusCI automation, such as access to a GitHub account or a MetaDeploy instance.
 Services are usually, but not always, connected to CumulusCI across projects as part of the global keychain.
 The command ``cci service list`` shows you which services are connected in the context of the current project.

-Global services are easy to use and share and, therefore, we recommend you rely on them for the most part.
+Global services are easy to use and share.
+We recommend that you use them as much as possible.
 However, services can also be connected at the project level, which means that they're scoped to a single project and cannot be shared.

-        Example: If you need to use a specific Dev Hub for one - and only one(!) - project, you can connect to that service with the command ``cci service connect devhub --project``.
+        Example: If you need to use a specific Dev Hub for one--and only one(!)--project, you can connect to that service with the command ``cci service connect devhub --project``.

 Tasks and Flows
 ---------------

 CumulusCI uses a framework of **tasks** and **flows** to organize the automation that is available to each project.

 Tasks are units of automation.
-A task could perform a deployment, load a dataset, retrieve material from an org, install a managed package, or undertake many other activities.
+A task can perform a deployment, load a dataset, retrieve data from an org, install a managed package, or do many other things.
 CumulusCI ships with scores of tasks out of the box.

-Popular tasks:
+Popular task commands include:

 * ``cci task list``: Review the tasks available in a project.
-* ``cci task info <name>``: Learn more about a task and how to configure its options; ``<name>`` is the name of the task.
+* ``cci task info <name>``: Learn more about a task and how to configure its options. ``<name>`` is the name of the task.
-* ``cci task run <name> --org <org>``: Run a task; ``<name>`` is the name of the task and ``<org>`` is the org you'd like to run it against.
+* ``cci task run <name> --org <org>``: Run a task. ``<name>`` is the name of the task and ``<org>`` is the org you'd like to run it against.

         Example: ``run_tests`` executes Apex unit tests.
 If you have an org called ``dev``, you can run this task against it with the command ``cci task run run_tests --org dev``

-Many operations that you'll undertake with CumulusCI, including creating new orgs, use flows.
-Flows are ordered sequences of tasks (and other flows!) that produce a cohesive outcome, such as an org that's configured to suit a specific workflow.
+Many operations in CumulusCI, including creating new orgs, use flows.
+Flows are ordered sequences of tasks (and even other flows!) that produce a cohesive outcome, such as an org that's configured to suit a workflow like development, QA, or product demonstration.

-Popular flows:
+Popular flow-related commands include:

 * ``cci flow list``: Review the flows available in a project.
-* ``cci flow info <name>``: Learn more about a flow and the tasks it contains; ``<name>`` is the name of the flow
+* ``cci flow info <name>``: Learn more about a flow and the tasks it contains. ``<name>`` is the name of the flow.
-* ``cci flow run <name> --org <org>``: Run a flow; ``<name>`` is the name of the flow and ``<org>`` is the org you'd like to run it against.
+* ``cci flow run <name> --org <org>``: Run a flow. ``<name>`` is the name of the flow and ``<org>`` is the org to run it against.

 Many of the most common flows you'll work with in CumulusCI are designed to build and configure specific orgs for you.
-Here's a few of the most common flows that build orgs:
+Here's a few of the most common flows that build orgs.

-* ``dev_org``: This is an unmanaged org that is designed for development use.
-This flow is typically used with an org whose configuration is ``dev`` or ``dev_namespaced``.
+* ``dev_org``: This flow builds an unmanaged org designed for development use.
+It's typically used with an org whose configuration is ``dev`` or ``dev_namespaced``.
-* ``qa_org``: This is an unmanaged org that is designed for testing.
-This flow is typically used with an org whose configuration is ``qa``.
+* ``qa_org``: This flow builds an unmanaged org designed for testing.
+It's typically used with an org whose configuration is ``qa``.
-* ``install_beta``: This is a managed org with the latest beta release installed, for projects that build managed packages.
-This flow is typically used with an org whose configuration is ``beta``.
+* ``install_beta``: This flow builds a managed org with the latest beta release installed, for projects that build managed packages.
+It's typically used with an org whose configuration is ``beta``.
-* ``install_prod``: This is a managed org with the latest release installed, for projects that build managed packages.
+* ``install_prod``: This flow builds a managed org with the latest release installed, for projects that build managed packages.
-* ``regression_org``: This is a managed org that starts with the latest release installed and is then upgraded to the latest beta to simulate a subscriber upgrade for projects that build managed packages.
-This flow is typically used with an org whose configuration is ``release``.
+* ``regression_org``: This flow builds a managed org that starts with the latest release installed and is then upgraded to the latest beta to simulate a subscriber upgrade for projects that build managed packages.
+It's typically used with an org whose configuration is ``release``.

 CumulusCI derives the library of tasks and flows available for any project by combining its internal standard library with your customizations in ``cumulusci.yml``.
-Customizations can add new tasks and flows, customize the way tasks behave, and extend, combine, and modify flows to suit the specific needs of the project.
+Customizations can add new tasks and flows, customize the way tasks behave, and extend, combine, and modify flows to better suit the project's needs.
 We cover customization in depth in [TODO: reference Customizing CumulusCI].